I closed my eyes and blew out the candles and wished with all my might:

 I can no longer allow myself the comfort of remaining uninvolved.

-Regardless of where my parents grew up, my Homeland is Toronto, Canada, diversity at its best.
+Regardless of where my parents grew up, my Homeland is Toronto, Canada -- diversity at its best.
 I love Toronto.

-It's because I'm a retired Medical Doctor Psychotherapist but please don't hold that against me.
+The exhibit was called A Question of Truth.It's because I'm a retired Medical Doctor and Psychotherapist but please don't hold that against me.

 I love to dance.
 While I was growing up, my parents told me that dancing was frivolous and therefore rather a waste of time.
 Recently I discovered that my mother had also loved to dance.
-She had even won a local dance contest as a young teenager!
+She even won a local dance contest as a young teenager!
 But after the war, she felt that dancing was a pleasure she mustn't allow herself.